 Mele Wendt

 Mele (Samoan, palagi) has over 25 years of governance experience and is a respected leader in the not-for-profit and education sectors.
-She currently chairs Wellington Community Fund, and is a board member of Te Kura (the Correspondence School), the Real Estate Authority, Tāwhiri: Festivals and Experiences, and the Tokelau International Trust Fund.
+She currently chairs the Tu Ora Compass Health Board, is a member and Chair of Tu Ora Pacific Health Committee, and also chairs Wellington Community Fund, the Real Estate Authority, Tāwhiri: Festivals and Experiences, and the Tokelau International Trust Fund.
+She was previously on the board of Te Kura (the Correspondence School).

 In 2019, Mele became a Member of the New Zealand Order of Merit (MNZM) for services to governance, the Pacific community and women.
 In 2022, she won the Not-For-Profit Governance Leader Award at the Women in Governance Awards.
 Mele is also a White Ribbon Ambassador and the National Vice President – Central Region of P.A.C.I.F.I.C.A.
 Inc.